 Consequently, I took the opportunity to come out as a cactus lover.

 Well, I had to.
 They asked about trends in the world of succulents.
 I believe my progression is fairly typical.
 Most of us start out loving succulents that look like fleshy roses—echeverias, graptoverias and the like.
-As we gain appreciation for the lines, textures and shapes of all succulents, we inevitably arrive at those that exhibit elegant simplicity at its best—never mind that they have spines (in fact, sometimes because they do).
+As people gain appreciation for the lines, textures and shapes of all succulents, they inevitably arrive at those that exhibit elegant simplicity at its best—never mind that they have spines (in fact, sometimes because they do).